rlawrenc/cosc_304/labs/lab2/setup/README.md

-# COSC 304 - Introduction to Database Systems<br>Lab 2: Creating Tables using SQL and MySQL - Local Setup
+# COSC 304 - Introduction to Database Systems<br>Lab 2: SQL DDL and DML: CREATE, INSERT, UPDATE, and DELETE - Local Setup

 **Make sure your computer is setup to run Docker by following these [setup instructions](../../setup).**